2013 AMC 10B Problem 15

 Solution:

-Let the side length of the equilateral triangle be s.s.
-Then, let its area be A.A.
-This would make a=3s.a=3s.
+Let ss be the side length of the equilateral triangle and AA its area.
+Then a=3s.a=3s.

-As such, a hexagon with side ss would have 66 equilateral triangles, with side length s,s, making its area 6A.6A.
+A regular hexagon of side length ss consists of 66 equilateral triangles of side length s,s, so its area is 6A.6A.

 Problem 15 in Other Years